fuwiak/HR_Bot/DEPLOYMENT.md

 # Deployment Guide for Railway

-This guide explains how to deploy the RomanBot to Railway using Docker.
+This guide explains how to deploy the HR2137_bot to Railway using Docker.

 ## Prerequisites